publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch59/m__us_usc_t15_s3203.md

     (c) __Procedural requirements__

-        Each State regulatory authority (with respect to each gas utility for which it has ratemaking authority) and each nonregulated gas utility, within the 2-year period specified in subsection (a) of this section, shall adopt, pursuant to subsection (a) of this section, each of the standards established by subsection (b) of this section, or, with respect to any such standard which is not adopted, such authority or nonregulated gas utility shall state in writing that it has determined not to adopt such standard, together with the reasons for such determination.
+        Each State regulatory authority (with respect to each gas utility for which it has ratemaking authority) and each nonregulated gas utility, within the 2-year period specified in subsection (a), shall adopt, pursuant to subsection (a), each of the standards established by subsection (b), or, with respect to any such standard which is not adopted, such authority or nonregulated gas utility shall state in writing that it has determined not to adopt such standard, together with the reasons for such determination.
 Such statement of reasons shall be available to the public.

     (d) __Small business impacts__

-    If a State regulatory authority implements a standard established by subsection (b)(3) or (4) of this section, such authority shall—
+    If a State regulatory authority implements a standard established by subsection (b)(3) or (4), such authority shall—

         (1) consider the impact that implementation of such standard would have on small businesses engaged in the design, sale, supply, installation, or servicing of energy conservation, energy efficiency, or other demand-side management measures, and